mayankvishnoi24/PYTHON_Complete_Code/README.md

 Whenever you are done in the python command line, you can simply type the following to quit the python command line interface:

 > exit()

+# Python Syntax
+Execute Python Syntax
+As we learned in the previous page, Python syntax can be executed by writing directly in the Command Line:

+>>> print("Hello, World!")
+> Hello, World!